chyno/gartner/README.md

 ## I am into funcitonal programming and including my Angular applications - using RXJS.

 It is late time to go to bed.
 Ibelieve it is correct.

+npm run test does not work on my windows machine?
+If I run it using linux (window linux substem) the jest cmmand works.
+NOt sure why